leadthefuture/ML-and-DataScience-preparation/Natural Language Processing/README.md

 # Natural Language Processing

 This section presents a list of `resources` aimed at those who want to start or continue their `Natural Language Processing` journey!
+The topic overview takes insipration by the Deep Natural Language Processing course yield at [Politecnico di Torino](https://didattica.polito.it/pls/portal30/gap.pkg_guide.viewGap?p_cod_ins=01VIXSM&p_a_acc=2022&p_header=S&p_lang=&multi=N) by Professor Luca Cagliero and Dr. Moreno La Quatra.

 ---